-For some people, it is just the smell that makes it so unpleasant – but there are many other reasons why you may want to avoid smoked meats.
+For some people, it is just the smell that makes smoked meat so unpleasant – but there are many other reasons why you may want to avoid smoked meats.

 Toxic compounds, like polycyclic aromatic hydrocarbons, heterocyclic amines, and nitrosamines, as well as harmful bacteria and high levels of sodium, can be found in smoked meat and fish.
-These are dangerous to your health because they are carcinogenic and toxic to the body and the reason smoked meat can make people feel sick.
+These are carcinogenic and toxic to the body and dangerous to your health, the reason smoked meat can make people feel sick.

-There are ways to protect yourself from these hazards however and make sure your smoking adventures are safe and (relatively) healthy.
+In this article, I’ll take a look at why it might make you feel sick and the ways to protect yourself from these hazards to make sure your smoking adventures are safe and (relatively) healthy.

 In this post we'll cover: